 Cockney rhyming slang.
 The term is mentioned in Partridge's A Dictionary of Slang and Unconventional English, 1937, where it is listed as being 'late 19th century'.
 Many rhyming slang terms that refer to names derive from real people - the celebrities of their day.
 A recent (1980s) example is a 'desmond' (a second-class degree - a 2:2, derived from Desmond Tutu).
 From the late 19th century we have 'on your tod', which refers to the American jockey 'Tod' (James) Sloan.

-It's not likely that Jimmy Riddle was a real person.
-If he was then it would be surprising that he were well enough known to have had a phrase coined in his honour only for any records of his existence to be now missing.
+It's unlikely that Jimmy Riddle was a real person.
+If he was, it would be surprising if he was well enough known to have had a phrase coined in his honour but for any records of his existence to be now missing.
 Several 'Jimmy' phrases were coined in the 19th century; for example,

 - Jimmy Grant (immigrant/emigrant)